 With whole life insurance, it doesn’t expire and lasts your whole life.
 Along with that, whole life insurance accumulates a cash value that the owner can access.
 It must be counted as an asset.
 If you have whole life insurance, your chances of being eligible for Medicaid are a bit more difficult.
 To qualify, the face value of your whole life insurance must be less than $1,500.
 If it is more than $1,500, the cash surrender value becomes an available asset and in return can make you ineligible.

 You have a few options:

-If you or a loved one need to apply for Medicaid soon, contact us today.
+If you or a loved one need to apply for Medicaid soon, book a call with us today.
 Let’s discuss what would be the best route for your situation.

 Free E-Newsletter – Subscribe Now